 In Laos without a visa

-The only sights that welcomed us as we had set foot on Laos soil were that of the village kids forcing visitors to part with some eatables.
+The only sights that welcomed us as we set foot on Laos soil were that of the village kids forcing visitors to part with some eatables.

 Not an unfamiliar scene in many parts of Asia, still, heart-wrenching!